EasyNetDev/Saitek-FIP/README.md

 10. After each image you send we need to read the reply from device by sending 0 bytes data to Endpoint IN (0x82).
 Device should reply with: 0000000000000001000000000000000000000000000000060000000000000000000000000000000000000000

 # What I found until now
-DirectOutput (which doesn't have anything to do with DirectX) has some functions.
+DirectOutput (which doesn't have anything to do with DirectX) has some functions to control the device.
+I believe the plugin itself must compute the image before is calling DirectOutput_SetImage() function.
+This what I'm trying to achieve now in Linux by using a PNG or JPG image, create a raw image buffer and send it to the device.
 If you extract Flight_Instrument_Panel_x64_Drivers_8.0.150.0.exe from https://support.logi.com/hc/en-ch/articles/360024848713--Downloads-Flight-Instrument-Panel under MSI you will find DirectOutput_x64_Release.msi .
 This installer will install DirectOutput service (DirectOutputService.exe) and a DLL + .h header: DirectOutput.dll, DirectOutput.h.